-We are now receiving applications with Ignatius Farm for the 2018 season.
+We are now receiving applications with Ignatius Farm for the 2019 season.
 Please read our Internship Information Package to get a feel for our program and whether an Ignatius Internship is a good fit for you.
+Also, read the job description here.
 Inquiries welcome year-round.

 In 2002, we initiated our Ignatius Farm internship program, as well as the CRAFT Ontario network of ecological farms offering internships.
 We are proud of our own structured educational program, as well as our long-standing contribution to the CRAFT program.